-Modifier 50: Reimbursement is the lower of the billed charge or 100 percent of the MAR for the procedure on the first side; reimbursement is the lower of the billed charge or 50 percent of the MAR for the procedure for the second side.
+Modifier 50-Reimbursement is the lower of the billed charge or 100 percent of the MAR for the procedure on the first side; reimbursement is the lower of the billed charge or 50 percent of the MAR for the procedure for the second side.
 If another procedure performed at the same operative session is higher valued then both sides are reported with modifier 51 and 50 and reimbursed at the lower of the billed charge or 50 percent of the MAR.

-Modifier 51: Reimbursement is the lower of the billed charge or 100 percent of the MAR for the procedure with the highest relative value unit rendered during the same session as the primary procedure; reimbursement is the lower of the billed charge or 50 percent of the MAR for the procedure with the second highest relative value unit and all subsequent procedures during the same session as the primary procedure.
+Modifier 51-Reimbursement is the lower of the billed charge or 100 percent of the MAR for the procedure with the highest relative value unit rendered during the same session as the primary procedure; reimbursement is the lower of the billed charge or 50 percent of the MAR for the procedure with the second highest relative value unit and all subsequent procedures during the same session as the primary procedure.
+For multiple endoscopic procedures please see the Endoscopic Procedures section above.

-Modifiers 80, 81, and 82: Reimbursement is the lower of the billed charge or 20 percent of the MAR for the surgical procedure when performed by a physician.
+Modifiers 80, 81, and 82- Reimbursement is the lower of the billed charge or 20 percent of the MAR for the surgical procedure when performed by a physician.
 See modifier AS for physician assistant or nurse practitioner.